tasict/homebridge-ewelink-sonoff/README.md

    "name" : "eWeLink",
    "username" : "your-ewelink-username (either phone or email)", "password" : "your-ewelink-password",
-   "countryCode" : "your-ewelink-country-code (eg 44 for UK or 1 for USA)" }
+   "countryCode" : "your-ewelink-country-code (eg 44 for UK or 1 for USA)", "debug" : false
+}
 ```